dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

 ---

 _This is the second post of the series "Hillshade, colors and marginal plots with **tidyterra**".
-In this post I would explore an approach for annotating marginal plots to an **ggplot2** map of a SpatRaster, including information about the values by longitude and latitude.
+In this post, I explore an approach for annotating marginal plots on a **ggplot2** map of a SpatRaster, including information about the values by longitude and latitude.
 See the first post of the series [here](https://dieghernan.github.io/202210_tidyterra-hillshade/)._